Shop the best early Black Friday furniture deals at Wayfair, Target, Macy's and West Elm

 — Recommendations are independently chosen by Reviewed’s editors.
 Purchases you make through our links may earn us and our publishing partners a commission.

-Wayfair's second Way Day kicks off this week (on Wednesday, October 26) and we found all the best early Black Friday furniture deals you can shop ahead of the mega home sale.
+Wayfair's second Way Day kicked off today, October 26 and we found all the best early Black Friday furniture deals you can shop during the mega home sale.
 Whether you're after couches and patio furniture or mattresses and home office items, you can save on all that and more right now.

 There’s more where this deal came from.
 Sign up for Reviewed’s Perks and Rec newsletter and we’ll keep ‘em coming every Sunday through Friday.